 Vitamin C is the vitamin we all know—but it's a vitamin that has both surprising applications and surprising limitations.
 This article will tell you everything you need to know about how to use, and how not to use, vitamin C for optimum health.

 Vitamin C; ascorbic acid.

 Vitamin C is a water-soluble nutrient that was regarded as a wonder drug for well over 100 years before scientists were able to identify its chemical structure.

 A vitamin deficiency syndrome known as scurvy was the scourge of ocean travel for hundreds of years.
 At first the gums would bleed.
 The the teeth would come loose and fall out.
 There would be bleeding from the eyes and nose, and fatigue, followed by a painful inexplicable death, usually starting about two months after leaving port.

-Cures for scurvy seem to have been discovered and lost over and over again in the history of marine navigation all over the world.
-Egyptian, Dutch, and Japanese explorers seem to have discovered cures for this dread disease only for the cures to be forgotten a generation later.
+Prevention methods for scurvy seem to have been discovered and lost over and over again in the history of marine navigation all over the world.
+Egyptian, Dutch, and Japanese explorers seem to have discovered them, only for them to be forgotten a generation later.
 Thousands of years of nautical exploration passed before any ship captain made a lasting record of treatment for this disease.